danheck12/aws-haproxy-lab/README.md

 TCP 80 from 0.0.0.0/0

+Outbound:

+All (default)

-web-01 & web-02 Security Group (sg-web)
+web-01 / web-02 Security Group (sg-web)
 Inbound:

-TCP 22 from your IP (or via bastion/SSM)
+TCP 22 from your IP (or via SSM)

-TCP 80 from sg-lb only (LB → web tier)
+TCP 80 from sg-lb only

+Outbound:

+All (default)